This is a placeholder page for tracking the progress of my Etteilla Tarot reconstruction. I started the project in early 2022.

 The third notable version published in 1865, illustrated in a Neo-Gothic style, called the Grand jeu de l’Oracles des Dames is what we refer to as “Grand Etteilla III.”

 Prior to Etteilla III, in 1843 there was a version of the Etteilla called the Princess Tarot, illustrated with a more overt Egyptian aesthetic blended with Greco-Roman iconography.

 When the Hermetic Order of the Golden Dawn rose to prominence, their approach to the tarot set a new precedent, overturning the Etteilla and, at least for most of the English-speaking world, cast the older Etteilla decks into obscurity.

 The Tarot of Thoth-Hermes is my 21st century re-drawing of the Etteilla deck, closely following key design elements reconciled from Grand Etteillas I, II, and the various iterations of the IIIs.
 Some of the card titles have been renamed and many of the keywords reinterpreted to update the deck for the modern reader.

-CURRENT STATUS: I’ve completed about 30 out of the 78 cards and am writing both the little white booklet and the larger companion guidebook entry by entry alongside the drafting of each card illustration.
-[2022 Aug.
-22]
+I’ve completed 34 of the 78 cards and am writing both the little white booklet and the larger companion guidebook entry by entry alongside the drafting of each card illustration.
+[2023 Mar.
+18]